September 13 - 19, 2013

-The second film of the trilogy explores religious fanaticism as self-flagellating missionary Anna Maria finds that her summer devoted to spreading the gospel is disrupted by the sudden return of her paraplegic Muslim husband, who aggressively attempts to shatter her beliefs.
+The second film of Ulrich Seidl’s Paradise trilogy explores religious fanaticism with a missionary whose work is disrupted by the sudden return of her paraplegic Muslim husband.

 |Principal Cast:||Maria Hofstätter, Nabil Saleh, Natalija Baranova, Rene Rupnik, Dieter Masur, Trude Masur|